Pre Arrival

 We're excited to have you join us this summer.
 Both Erin and Marie are available to answer any questions you may have, however we hope that you will find this page to be comprehensive in its information.
 Students should note, that when there is *specific* information to a programme, it is highlighted underneath the general information.
 For example, information about how to get to Brno will have extra details for some programmes.

-Looking forward to seeing you this summer!
+Looking forward to seeing you in 2025!

 Your Brno team